anonymousCSCode/ReSPlay/README.md

 #### Step Three: Start the replaying phase.

 The first step is to move recorded `traces` in the recording phase to `imageFile` directory of SDP-Net.
+Then, run the following commands.

 ```
 python inference.py